-- Licence No. 10870 Liquid Waste Treatment Facility located at Units 23-24/20 Tucks Road, Seven Hills, NSW: - Licence No 21053 Liquid Waste Treatment Facility located at 14 Rayben Street, Glendenning, NSW; - Licence No 10060 Liquid Waste Storage and Transfer Facility located at Treatment Works Access Road, Forest Hill NSW; - Licence No 6427 Transport of Trackable Waste across various locations in NSW; - Licence No 6099 Waste Processing and Storage Facility located at 1 Daintree Place, Gosford West NSW.; and - Licence no. 11289 located at 15 Apprentice Drive, Berkely Vale NSW 2261.
+- Licence No. 10870 Liquid Waste Treatment Facility located at Units 23-24/20 Tucks Road, Seven Hills, NSW: - Licence No 21053 Liquid Waste Treatment Facility located at 14 Rayben Street, Glendenning, NSW; - Licence No 10060 Liquid Waste Storage and Transfer Facility located at Treatment Works Access Road, Forest Hill NSW; - Licence No 6427 Transport of Trackable Waste across various locations in NSW; - Licence No 6099 Waste Processing and Storage Facility located at 1 Daintree Place, Gosford West NSW.
+Note that the licensee for Gosford is listed as SOC; and - Licence no. 11289 located at 15 Apprentice Drive, Berkely Vale NSW 2261.
 Note that the activities are limited to aggregation of waste oil filters within the Approved Lease Area (enclosed shed) as detailed within Attachment A of the Licence Compliance Checklist.
 The licensee is responsible for the PIRMP associated with the rest of the site and all other activities conducted.

-1. Contact Details - Regulatory Authorities
+Contact Details - Regulatory Authorities